13 Winter Driving Mistakes That Could Put You in Danger

 When you must drive in winter weather, Chevy recommends raising your driver’s seat up higher.
 Sitting taller in your car or truck will provide better visibility of the road conditions and potentially dangerous obstacles that may be in front of and around your car.

-This is the safest seat in your car—it’s not where you’d think.
+Would you believe this is the safest seat in your car?

 Giving up momentum